Chip Kelly Returning To Football, Signs Contract To Be New UCLA Head Coach

 — Seattle Times Sports ???? (@SeaTimesSports) November 25, 2017

 Kelly has been serving as an analyst for ESPN.
-He now takes over as head coach at UCLA, who have not won a conference title since 1998.
+He now takes over as head coach at UCLA, who has not won a conference title since 1998.
 They have not won the Rose Bowl since the 1985 season.
 However, ESPN reported that UCLA currently has the nation’s No. 14-ranked recruiting class for 2018.

 [Featured Image by Kevin C. Cox/Getty Images]